You’ve made the initial offer and protected it with contingencies.

 I almost never hit my ‘WALK AWAY’ price - instead I go find another deal.

-Exact script I copy-paste every time
+Exact script I copy-paste every time (Replace numbers with yours)

 “Thanks for the counter.